chungdz/RL-Recruiter-Plus/README.md

 There are two data files need to be input.

 The first is the trajectory data, you can see example [here](https://github.com/chungdz/RL_Recruiter-Plus/blob/master/example/data/trajectory.json).
 The trajectory data is a dictionary saved in json format.
 The key is a participant id and the value is a list of trajectory sets in each time period.
 The participant ids need to be mapped into consecutive integer.
 If there are 100 participants, then the key list in trajectory dictionary are like ["0", "1", ..., "99"].
-One trajectory set contain nonredundant categorical integers representing the area covered by its participant in this time period.
+One trajectory set contains nonredundant categorical integers representing the area covered by its participant in this time period.

+The other is the participants' predictability data that can be calculated from trajectory data.

+    from rl_recruiter.entropy_cal import type_2_entro
+    type_2_entro('./data/trajectory.json', 'predictability.json')